iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [rbokeh - R Interface to Bokeh](http://hafen.github.io/rbokeh/).
 Bokeh is a visualization library that provides a flexible and powerful declarative framework for creating web-based plots.
 Bokeh renders plots using HTML canvas and provides many mechanisms for interactivity.
 Bokeh has interfaces in Python, Scala, Julia, and now R.

 ### Смежные бизнес-решения
+- [The Business Intelligence Markup Language (Biml)](http://bimlscript.com/GetStarted/AboutBimlScript) is an XML dialect that specifies many aspects of a business intelligence solution, including relational models, data transformation packages, multi-dimensional models (OLAP), and permissions.
 - [ReportServer BI Suite](http://reportserver.net/en/) is the modern and versatile open source business intelligence (OSBI) platform for your company.
 - [1010data](https://www.1010data.com) offers a complete suite of products for big data discovery and data sharing for both business and technical users.
 Companies look to 1010data to help them become data-driven enterprises.
 - [BOARD](http://www.board.com/in/) is a software solution that unifies Business Intelligence, Performance Management and Analytics in a single environment.
 BOARD Version 9 introduces a 360 degree improvement of the BOARD software platform, by delivering significant improvement to the self service analysis capabilities, and also by offering the capability to easily embed Predictive Analytics into enterprise decision making processes.